HenryGinn/Catan/README.md

 - Whether a particular player owns a settlement on a vertex
 - Whether a particular player owns a city on a vertex

-### AI Player
+### Implementatio and the Neural Network

-The central component of the AI player is a neural network that takes in a game state, evaluates the position, and gives a probability to each player based on how likely they are to win.
-Decisions are made by enumerating all reasonable possible options, evaluating the game state, and choosing the game state that results in the best chance to win.
+The central component of the AI player is a neural network that takes in a state, evaluates the position, and gives a probability to each player based on how likely they are to win.
+Decisions are made by enumerating all reasonable possible options, evaluating the state, and choosing the state that results in the best chance to win.
 By implementing the AI like this, more complicated trades can be added without needing to retrain the network as the only input is the game state.

-For board state changes corresponding to trades, the corresponding board states of the other player involved are evaluated and only those where both consider themselves to improve are considered.
+For board state changes corresponding to trades, the corresponding states of the other player involved are evaluated and only those where both consider themselves to improve are considered.
 These trades are then ranked by both players, and the trade where the minimum rank between players is maximised is performed.

-The definition of a trade is reasonably broad.
-The game state includes the position of the robber, and as trades are described by resulting game states, trades including movement of the robber can be added to the list of trades.
-Trades such as "I will give you xyz if you do not build there" can also be implemented as building is also a change in game state.
-After either of these types of trades had been handled, the list of trades would have to be updated, for example removing all trades that would move the robber again.
+The state that the neural networks takes as input needs to be defined in a more precise manner.
+It needs to be structured in a way that respects the player symmetry, board symmetry, player specific knowledge, and communal knowledge.
+For example from player A's perspective they might know that player B has a settlement on a particular vertex, but it would be unnecessary to also say that player A knows that player C knows that player B has a settlement on that particular vertex.

+What a player believes about a player's belongings (including themselves) can be called a player state.
+This has two parts, being their cards and their assets.
+The knowledge of their cards is dependent on the observer player, but the knowledge about their real estate is public.
+These two halfs also correspond exactly to the different symmetries that need to be obeyed, and are called the card state and the board state respectively.
+They are stored as two different structures to reflect the structure of the neural network.
+A game state is the collection of all the player states plus the position of the robber.

+There are two subclasses of player: A perspective player, and a regular player.
+A perspective player contains the knowledge of player A about what cards player B has.
+The card state is a dictionary stored as an attribute of a perspective player.
+A player's perspective about themselves is also handled by a perspective player.
+A regular player stores the real estate information corresponding to that player, and also a list of perspective player objects associated with themselves.